 Berklee Popular Music Institute Artists to Perform at Summer Music Festivals

-Students will have the opportunity to perform at Welcome to Rockville in Jacksonville, Florida, on April 27–29; Country LakeShake in Chicago on June 22–24; Essence Festival in New Orleans on July 6–8; Lollapalooza in Chicago on August 2–5; Osheaga in Montreal on August 3–5; and Outside Lands in San Francisco on August 10–12.
+Students will have the opportunity to perform at Welcome to Rockville in Jacksonville, Florida, on April 27–29; Country LakeShake in Chicago on June 22–24; Essence Festival in New Orleans on July 5–8; Lollapalooza in Chicago on August 2–5; Osheaga in Montreal on August 3–5; Outside Lands in San Francisco on August 10–12; and Music Midtown in Atlanta, September 15–16.

 Students in BPMI’s A&R group reviewed more than 300 submissions and narrowed the field through a combination of factors, including recordings, videos, social media presence, and live audition showcases.
 They also considered the artist’s style of music for genre-specific festivals like Welcome to Rockville (metal) and Country LakeShake (country/Americana).
-The class ultimately chose metal band MDFK, Americana group Jacksonville Kid, R&B singer Yanina, pop artist Emilia Ali, and electro-pop groups luhx. and AJNA to represent BPMI at this summer’s festivals.
+The class ultimately chose metal band MDFK, Americana group Jacksonville Kid, R&B singers Yanina and Lyric Rachae, pop artist Emilia Ali, and electro-pop groups luhx. and AJNA to represent BPMI at this summer’s festivals.

 While most college classes are one semester, BPMI runs on a three-semester, full-year cycle.
 In the fall semester, the class chooses the artists and splits up into management teams.
 In the spring it works on artist development, marketing, digital presence, budgets, merchandise, and sponsorships.
 And in the summer, it rehearses with the artists to prepare them for the festival stage—a much different experience than a club show—and accompanies them to each festival to handle on-site promotion, production, and tour management.